markus-ebke/Blender-Lightsheet/README.md

 Download the .zip file.
 In Blender's preferences window go to the Add-ons section and use the `Install...` button to install it.
-The lightsheet tools will be placed in a new panel in the 3D-View sidebar, progress for long running operators is printed to the terminal window.
+The operators will be placed in a new panel in the 3D-View sidebar, progress for long running operators is printed to the terminal window.
 There is a combination of settings where Blender 2.8 might crash!
 See [Drawbacks](#drawbacks).

 Example file: [Lightsheet Examples.blend](./examples/Lightsheet%20Examples.blend)

+Thread on blenderartists.org: https://blenderartists.org/t/lightsheet-caustics-for-cycles-and-eevee/1292193